MacGyer/yii2-materializecss/USAGE.md

 More details information at Materialize Reference, please see the following URL: http://materializecss.com/chips.html

-Chip renders with a materialize icon.
+Chip renders with a materialize icon
 -------------------------------------

+To generate a Chip with icon, please add the following snippet source code into your project:

 ```php
 use macgyer\yii2materializecss\widgets\Chip;